-This move, seen a sacrilege in Canada, initiated hockey boom in California.
+This move, seen a sacrilege in Canada, started a hockey boom in California.
 More and more kids and their parents were becoming interested in skating.
-Ice rinks were built in old warehouses, but still were few and far between.
-The simpler alternative was street hockey, all you needed was pair of rollerblades and a driveway.
+They built ice rinks in old warehouses, but still were few and far between.
+The simpler alternative was street hockey—rollerblades and a driveway was all you needed.

 This was the way we started.
-My younger son Chris, a very good athlete, started craze playing with his friends on our street.
+My younger son Chris, an excellent athlete, started craze playing with his friends on our street.
 When other boys were not available, he dressed up his younger twin sisters.
-Megan was a skater and Jenny a goalie wearing an old baseball catcher’s equipment.
-Girls had to compete with boys on newly formed roller hockey teams.
-From there transition to ice hockey was only natural.
+Megan was a skater and Jenny was a goalie, wearing an old baseball catcher’s equipment.
+Our girls had to compete with the boys on a just-formed roller hockey team.
+From there, transition to ice hockey was only natural.

-The best way to learn was from Canadians.
+The best way to learn was from the Canadians.
 They are born with skates already on.
-One summer we found out about a hockey camp in Vancouver and Chris and I decided to go.
-We boarded a Canadian Airlines flight for a father and son trip to this hockey city.
-After being seated I spotted a familiar face in front of us.
+One summer, we found out about a hockey camp in Vancouver, and Chris and I decided to go.
+We boarded a Canadian Airlines flight for a father and son trip to the hockey city.
+After being seated, I spotted a familiar face in front of us.
 I whispered to Chris “Look who is there!”.
-He looked, his eyes became even bigger “Wayne Gretzky!”.
+He looked, his eyes became even bigger.
+“Wayne Gretzky!”.
 I said “Go and talk to him”.
-He pushed his shoulder in front in expression of disagreement and separation from me, his face frowned “Can’t do that”.
-He was right, it was not a proper way to do that.
-So when attendant was passing down the isle I gave her my business card and asked to give it to Mr Gretzky and see if we can introduce ourselves.
-“Please tell him,that we are flying to Vancouver for a hockey camp and he is Chris’ hero.”
+He pushed his shoulder in front in an expression of disagreement and separation from me, his face frowned “Can’t do that”.
+Chris was right, it was not a right way to introduce ourselves to the icon.
+So when the attendant was passing down the isle I gave her my business card and asked if it is possible to give it to Mr Gretzky, and see if we can introduce ourselves.
+“Please tell him we are flying to Vancouver for a hockey camp and he is Chris’ hero.”
 I said.
-This was nothing new, since he was an idol for many young boys playing hockey especially in California and especially after The Trade.
-She came back shortly, that Mr Gretzky will be happy to meet you shortly after dinner.
-She also remarked, that he is always very gracious and never refuses these kind of requests.
+This was nothing new, since he was an idol for many young boys playing hockey, especially in California and especially after The Trade.
+She got back in no time, saying that Mr Gretzky will be happy to meet you shortly after dinner.
+She also remarked that he is always very gracious and never refuses these kinds of requests.